History of St. Anthony's Medical Center

 In 2011, St. Anthony’s Wound Care & Hyperbaric Medicine installed two state-of-the-art hyperbaric oxygen chambers.
 This therapy delivers pressurized oxygen that decreases the swelling and inflammation of wounds, promotes the development of new blood vessels and improves the rate of healing.

 Best cardiac therapies

-Also that year, St. Anthony’s Cardiology Center was formed through a unique partnership between the medical center and St. Anthony's Heart Specialty Associates, a practice that includes the area’s top cardiologists.
+In 2011, St. Anthony’s Cardiology Center was formed through a unique partnership between the medical center and St. Anthony's Heart Specialty Associates, a practice that includes the area’s top cardiologists.

 A recognized leader in cardiac care, St. Anthony’s is home to:

 - the John K. Pruellage Heart & Vascular Center for advanced heart care

 - the outpatient Lewis Rice Heart Evaluation And Rapid Treatment (H.E.A.R.T.)
 Unit, the only one of its kind in the region